 Here’s a rare and awesome Nike retro ad called “The Revolution Will Not Be Televised.”
 The 1995 ad featured the voice of Blastmaster KRS-One and the talents of KG, Jason Kidd, Joe Smith, Jimmy Jackson and one of my favorite players of the 90s, Eddie Jones.

-On the surface, 3 x All-Star Eddie Jones was easy to love.
-He could shoot 3s, he could make posters, he was one of the best shot blocking guards, he got steals, he actually got along with a young Kobe. and he was always smiling.
+On the surface, three-time All-Star Eddie Jones was easy to love.
+He could shoot threes, he could make posters, he was one of the best shot-blocking guards, he got steals, he actually got along with a young Kobe, and he was always smiling.
 What’s not to like?
-Well, the big knock on EJ was he “didn’t want to be the man” or just didn’t have what I took to be the man.
+Well, the big knock on EJ was he “didn’t want to be the man” or just didn’t have what it took to be the man.
 He had a habit of disappearing in 4th quarters and playoffs and just didn’t seem to have that “killer instinct” because he was just too nice of a guy.

-Killer instinct or not, one thing Kobe’s mentor wasn’t afraid to do was glide to the basket off 1 foot from near, at, or behind the free throw line and either dunk on a defender (ask Shawn Bradley and Andrew Lang) or hit a pretty (crazy) finger-roll.
+Killer instinct or not, one thing Kobe’s mentor wasn’t afraid to do was glide to the basket off one foot from near, at, or behind the free-throw line and either dunk on a defender (ask Shawn Bradley and Andrew Lang) or hit a pretty (crazy) finger-roll.